Najaf/Najaf/README.md

 I have eighteen years of experience working to create web application software.
 Read on to find out more about my skills/experiences.

+Read on for information about my skills/experience, or see [this document about how I typically work with clients](https://github.com/Najaf/Najaf/blob/main/WORKING_WITH_ME.md).

 * [Contact information](#contact-information)
 * [Experience](#experience)
 * [Education and skills](#education-and-skills)